 If you don’t qualify for either of the financing options above — or if you’d prefer not to use them — don’t count yourself out just yet.
 Other payment options may offer you excellent terms for your IKEA store purchase.

 Personal loans are lump-sum loans that get repaid in fixed monthly installments over a set period of time.
 Lenders rely heavily on your credit score to determine your loan eligibility and set your APR.
 Applying for a personal loan can involve getting prequalified, gathering documents and comparing offers.
 Many lenders also offer loans for specific uses, like home improvement loans.

 Borrowers with good credit can sometimes take advantage of a credit card with introductory 0% APR to spread out their IKEA bill and avoid paying interest.
 Any balance you carry beyond the intro period will be charged regular interest.

 Though the IKEA® Projekt credit card also offers a 0% APR period, it can only be used at IKEA, as opposed to our other best credit card picks.

 Buy now, pay later

 Another way to pay for an IKEA purchase over time is with a buy now, pay later (BNPL) company like Affirm or Klarna.
 Interest rates, loan amounts, terms and fees will vary based on the BNPL app you use and your credit history.
 Many BNPL apps offer a “Pay in 4” option that allows users to pay for their purchase in four installments with no interest.

 Budgeting and saving up in advance

-If you’re not careful, using credit cards or loans to finance IKEA furniture purchases can be much more expensive than if you decided to use cash, especially if you don’t pay it off right away.
-Not only will you have to pay interest costs, but origination fees, late fees and annual fees can quickly accumulate and increase your total debt.
+Using credit cards or loans to finance IKEA furniture purchases can be much more expensive than if you decide to use cash — especially if you don’t pay your bills right away.
+Not only will you need to pay interest, but fees can quickly add up and increase your total debt.